szszss/AsmEventBus/README.md

 -----------
 *ASM* is a java library, which provides real-time bytecode modifying and generating.
 Its name is referred to *inline assembler*, <del>although I consider it Aya Shameimaru's Miniskirt...</del>

-*AsmEventBus* is powered by *ASM*.
+*AsmEventBus* **was** powered by *ASM*.
+Now it can run without *ASM*, since it can generate bytecode by itself.
+However, it keeps the old name to have respect for one of the greatest project in Java.

 Why ASM
 -----------
 Well...
 We know that *Guava EventBus* uses "reflect" to invoke event listeners, right?
-And we also know reflect is slow. *AsmEventBus* will dynamically generate invoker class, to invoke event listeners by method calling, which is faster than reflect.
+And we also know reflect is slow (JIT optimizing?
+Do you wanna leave your destiny to *laputan machines*?). *AsmEventBus* will dynamically generate invoker class, to invoke event listeners by method calling, which is faster than reflect.

 ```
 　　　　　　　　　　　　　　　　　　　 　 　 　 _」Lﾕﾆ=-=ﾆﾕZ」_